wpowell31/B2AI-Depression-Models/README.md

 python cat2.py
 ```

-Running thee scripts will produce the outputs that are included in this repository.
+Running these scripts will produce the outputs that are included in this repository.

 By Will Powell